k2d222/twwe/README.md

 #### Limits

 The HTTP server is rate-limited per IP.
 It allows bursts of 100 requests and then 500ms between requests.
-It can be configured with `--max-http-bursts <amount>` and `http-ratelimit-delay <ms>`.
+It can be configured with `--max-http-bursts <amount>` and `--http-ratelimit-delay <ms>`.

 The `--max-maps <amount>` argument limits the number of maps created by users.
 The `--max-map-size <MiB>` argument limits the size of each map file.